Taylor Swift’s Eras: Her Artistic Evolution

 Her eras are a masterclass in branding, which will be studied for decades to come.
 But what they also do – very successfully – is draw us into her world.

 Taylor’s eras allow us to experience our own seasons of life in a new way, and in a way that makes us feel more connected to our own stories.
-She’s populated our emotions with imagery and color schemes, creating entire worlds within her eras.
+She’s populated our emotions with imagery and color schemes, creating entire worlds within her evolution.

 She takes us on a vivid ride through her ever-changing life, and as a result, through our own ever-changing lives.

-- Taylor Swift’s Songwriting Style & What Makes it Effective
+Taylor’s Signature Songwriting Style & What Makes it Effective